firecmsco/firecms/README.md

 * `deleteEnabled` Can the elements in this collection be deleted.
 Defaults to `true`.

+* `exportable` Should the data in this collection view include an export button.
+  Defaults to `true`

 * `subcollections` Following the Firestore document and collection schema, you can add subcollections to your entity in the same way you define the root